Neel-shetty/typecraft/README.md

-# Type Smashing
+# Typecraft

 A collection of advanced TypeScript type-level programming utilities that demonstrate the power of TypeScript's type system.

 ## Overview

-Type Smashing is a TypeScript library that showcases type-level programming techniques.
+Typecraft is a TypeScript library that showcases type-level programming techniques.
 It implements various data structures and algorithms purely at the type level, demonstrating how TypeScript's type system can be used for compile-time computation.

 ## Features